hkamran80/articles/markdown/articles/2022-06-15-automating-visualizers-thumbnails-creation.md

 }
 ```

-I decided to add a new script as well, this one simply called `render`, that called both `render:video` and `render:thumbnail`.
+Not only that, but I decided to add a new script as well, this one simply called `render`, that calls both `render:video` and `render:thumbnail`.
 This allows me to simply call `pnpm render` (or `pnpm run render`) and save time by having the renderings run sequentially, instead of me manually triggering them.

 ## Conclusion